 The full assembly of all EP bishops, known as the “Synaxis,” meets every other year and does not have any administrative or canonical authority.
 The Ecumenical Patriarchate appears to be the only Autocephalous Church in which not all ruling bishops have a role in selecting their Church’s primate.

 [note: In an earlier version of this article I erroneously stated that the Holy Synod elects the Ecumenical Patriarch.
-My thanks to Fr Alex Karloutsos and Menios Papadimitriou for correcting me on this point.]
+My thanks to Fr Alex Karloutsos and Menios Papadimitriou for correcting me on this point.
+Also, I reported that the Turkish Mayor of Istanbul had the right to remove candidates for Patriarch, but Stefanos Roulakis has informed me that this right actually belongs to the Vali (Governor) of Istanbul, not the Mayor.
+Stefanos also shared this article, which describes the 1991 election of Patriarch Bartholomew and discusses the procedures used in other elections.]

 Patriarchate of Alexandria